This is from an article on Verklaette Nacht. It starts like this:

 Arguably the most influential composer of the twentieth century, and perhaps of all time, Schoenberg’s fame arose from his escape from tonality and his innovation of the serial method.
 While detractors still demonize him for having destroyed music, the largely self-taught and hugely inventive Schoenberg saw his work as a logical evolution of cherished tradition.

-Another essay is entitled Why We’re Still Afraid of Schoenberg.
+Another essay is entitled Why We’re Still Afraid of Schoenberg, though it seems to have been taken down.
 I guess Arnold was a classical bad ass.

 The piece — in English, the title is Transfigured Night — was inspired by a poem by Richard Dehmel.
 It’s not exactly upbeat.
 Here is the translation of the opening moments from Wikipedia:

 Two people are walking through a bare, cold wood;

 the moon keeps pace with them and draws their gaze.